Shenzhi-Chen/DeepSTARR-Mouse/README.md

 To benchmark the performance of transfer learning, we implemented two alternative control strategies:
 (i).  **Direct Training:** Models trained directly on annotated VISTA enhancers without a pre-training step.
 (ii).  **Accessibility Model Predictions:** Predictions from the sequence-to-accessibility models, which are scaled to a [0, 1] range and used as a proxy for enhancer activity.

+Expected runtime for demo (1 fold and 1 replicate) on a GPU-based desktop/workstation: ~1 hour.

 To run these control experiments, execute the following script:
 ```
 Model_evaluation/run_control_models.sh